Eulith/.github/profile/README.md

 ⦿ **Sign with your custody** - AWS KMS, HSM, Fireblocks, and GnosisSafe.
 Signing happens client side.
 We never see or have access to your keys.

 ⦿ **Customize to your trade** - It takes 12 seconds to add a token to your trading scope, DIY, no need to call us.

-⦿ **Unleash full protocol power** - Get quotes for Uniswap pool without the tick math, execute flash loans, stream prices, and more

 ⦿ **Screen for AML/Middleman/FatFinger risks** - Do a full simulation of your tx before you sign and send.
 Set policies to approve or deny based on dozens of risk parameters